wuwentao1998/proxy-server/README.md

 ## TODO
 - Optimize the way and format of logging
-- Support for more HTTP methods
+- Support for more HTTP methods(POST, HEAD etc.)
+- Optimize the thread pool
-- Add more unit test
+- Add pressure test

 ## License